 Petroleum Engineering is a exciting, growing program at the University of Houston!

-You may support any of the funds and scholarships listed below through our new online form.
+You may support any of the funds and scholarships listed below through our online form.
 Your support is vital to our success and is greatly appreciated.

 Professor and Chair of the Petroleum Engineering Department